Special Educational Needs and Disabilities

 If, after an agreed period of time, the concerns still exist the school will then meet with parents/carers to agree targets to reach future outcomes and to discuss provision.
 This will be recorded and reviewed at least termly following the Assess, Plan, Do, Review model.

-The school SENCO is Mrs. Amanda Lepora and may be involved in any meetings as required.
+The school SENDCO is Ms Cinzia Moreland and may be involved in any meetings as required.
 She is able to provide support and advice to parents and class teachers.

-A child could be placed on the SEN register and is said to be at SEN Support.
-Most children at SEN Support receive short bursts of one to one targeted support throughout the week.
-You can contact Mrs. Lepora on 0116 2536092.
+A child could be placed on the SEND register and is said to be at SEND Support.
+Most children at SEND Support receive short bursts of one to one targeted support throughout the week.
+You can contact Ms Moreland on 0116 2536092.

 Some children may require further assessments or support from an external agency.
 If this is the case then the school will seek written permission from parents/carers before this is able to go ahead.